errantmind/faf/README.md

 * [clang-13 and lld-13](https://apt.llvm.org/) to be installed and available in PATH.
 The version (i.e. 13) may change over time as Rust's `rustc` updates its LLVM version

 To use FaF for your own purposes, provide a callback which modifies the response buffer.
 The response buffer will always start empty and have a length as defined in the FaF project, so it is easy to ensure you do not write past this length.
-If you need more buffer, increase the value of the constant in the FaF web server project.
+If you need more buffer, increase the value of the constant `RES_BUFF_SIZE` in this project.
 From the callback, return the number of bytes you wrote to the buffer.
 The callback will be called once per HTTP request.
-See the [FaF Example Project](https://github.com/errantmind/faf-example) for more information
+See the [FaF Example Project](https://github.com/errantmind/faf-example) for more information.

 ## Design Principles
 1. Speed.
 Optimize for serving small to moderate payloads to a large number of concurrent connections.
 Speed will be balanced against over-specialization, like rewriting the entire project in hand-optimized assembly.
 Speed optimizations are constrained to unsafe Rust, unless the results of some alternative approach are overwhelmingly convincing.